-As the CMS Interoperability Mandate rolls out change within the healthcare system, there is an opportunity for payers and providers to adopt new systems and processes driven by new standards and technological advances specific to healthcare.
+As the CMS Interoperability Mandate rolls out a change within the healthcare system, there is an opportunity for payers and providers to adopt new systems and processes driven by new standards and technological advances specific to healthcare.

 What is the shift?
 Insourcing Pre-Pay Itemized Bill Reviews (IBR).
 The shift in IB audits from outsourcing and post-pay to insourcing pre-pay is a growing trend in the healthcare industry.
 Typical industry standard policy agreements allow for up to a year in post-pay audits, while pre-pay audits must be done within 3-5 days of the claim being delivered.
 With payers paying out claims based on predetermined thresholds and specific IB coding, they often over-pay providers for services rendered, found only when they audit the IB after the payment has been made.